Aceinna/docs_openrtk/useOpenRTK/APP.rst

  ::

- 1. You can scan the QR code to download, currently only the android version and make sure your Android version is 8.0 or above.
+ 1. You can scan the QR code to download, or download app form `here <https://developers.aceinna.com/static/appDownload.html/>`__.
+Currently only the android version and make sure your Android version is 8.0 or above.

  .. image:: ../media/ercode.png